eluwasi/eleventy-netlify-boilerplate/pages/about.md

 status: complete

-With the release of Shumba Maasai's song AK Suttin i built a toungue in cheek space invaders inspired game.The game sees Shumba as the main charachetr in a galaxy of bad emojis in which he shoots out positivity bullets.
+With the release of Shumba Maasai's song AK Suttin i built a toungue in cheek space invaders inspired game.The game sees Shumba as the main charachter in a galaxy of bad emojis in which he shoots out positivity bullets.
 The game was part of a marketing strategy to capture more emails for the artist's newsletter.

 Link: http://ak-suttin.shumbamaasai.com